 Our #1 kitchen design tip is simple: plan ahead.
 First and foremost, a kitchen needs to be functional.
 Set aside all the luxury upgrades, expensive materials and cutting edge technologies.
 What you always start with when designing a new kitchen is the layout.
 The vast majority of luxury kitchens are large, but any kitchen, no matter the size or expense, has to be laid out properly.
 Let’s take a look at the 3 most basic kitchen layouts used in the majority of kitchen designs.

-Galley Kitchen Design
+Luxury Kitchen Design Ideas: The Galley Kitchen Design

 Galley kitchens are fairly straightforward kitchen designs featuring a passage between two walls.
 One wall generally features cooking components and storage, the other features the sink, dishwasher and more storage.
 Galley kitchens are more common in smaller homes but if finished right could still be considered a luxury Kitchen.
 There small configurations limit the amount of luxury options you can fit but remember luxury isn’t always about size, but quality.